kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>
 <p>No exaggeration here: for almost every interview I had, "How long have I used React?" was the one of the first two questions I was asked.
 Along with questions about its above-mentioned ecosystem.</p>
 <p>The years-long debate over which JavaScript framework is the best still goes on.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>
 <p>To be fair: each one does certain tasks easier than React and their learning curves aren't as steep.
-But React came out first and so the business world adopted it first.</p>
+But React came out first, so the business world adopted it first.</p>
 <p>The React ecosystem is firmly embedded in the many companies and it's expensive to switch it out for something else.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>
-<p>Keep all that mind during a job search: finding Vue or Svelte jobs at some companies doable, especially startups.
-But if you're looking for a job on places like LinkedIn or Indeed, you will have far more options available to you as a React developer.</p>
+<p>Keep this in mind during a job search: finding Vue or Svelte jobs at some companies is doable, especially startups.
+But if you're job hunting on LinkedIn or Indeed, you have far more options available to you as a React developer.</p>
 </li>

 <li class="post__list-item">